D0see/MeleeChess/README.md

 ## GameApp :

 ### Features to add :
-1. Ask gu to explain gecko codes to me.
-2. build a functionnal gecko code generator.
-3. learn electron.js
-4. make electron.js launch dolphin with the generated gecko code on capture.
+1. make electron.js launch dolphin with the generated gecko code on capture.
+2. Build the piecedatadisplayer

 ### Bugs:
-Rooks and probably bishops & queens also can move through pieces if they arent on their team.

 ### ToChange :
 1. Un-hardcode the css for the playgrounddisplay.